Oflag 64

-Camp history
+History

-On June 6, 1943 the camp was redesignated Oflag 64; it became an American officers-only camp with the arrival of officers captured in the North Africa Campaign in Tunisia.
-In late 1943 an escape committee started digging a tunnel which was to pass under the barbed wire fence, but in March 1944, upon receiving news of the disastrous results of the "Great Escape" from Stalag Luft III the escape committee ordered a shut-down of the operation.
+On 6 June 1943, the camp was redesignated Oflag 64; it became an American officers-only camp with the arrival of officers captured in the North Africa Campaign in Tunisia.
+In late 1943, an escape committee started digging a tunnel which was to pass under the barbed wire fence, but in March 1944, upon receiving news of the disastrous results of the "Great Escape" from Stalag Luft III the escape committee ordered a shut-down of the operation.
 In June 1944 senior American officers captured in the Battle of Normandy were sent to Oflag 64.

-On January 21, 1945 the roll call counted a total of 1,471 POWs.
+On 21 January 1945, the roll call counted a total of 1,471 POWs.
 Because of approaching Soviet troops, all POWs capable of walking were marched out.
 The senior U.S. officer was Lieutenant Colonel Paul Goode.
-Two days, later, on January 23, 1945, the camp was liberated by the Soviet 61st Army.
+On January 23, the camp was liberated by the Soviet 61st Army.
 There were approximately 100 Americans, sick and medical personnel, and a few that had hidden in the old escape tunnel.
 About 200 escaped from the marching column and returned to the camp.